linked in pixel

 • Heartburn, which can feel like a burning sensation in your chest

-What to avoid if you have throat sores
+What should I avoid if I have throat sores?

 If you have a sore or ulcer in your mouth, there are a few things you will want to avoid because it may further irritate the sore.